expressjs/serve-static/Readme.md

 - `index` Default file name, defaults to `'index.html'`
 - `maxAge` Browser cache maxAge in milliseconds.
 This can also be a string accepted by the [ms](https://www.npmjs.org/package/ms#readme) module. defaults to `0`
 - `redirect` Redirect to trailing "/" when the pathname is a dir. defaults to `true`
+- `setHeaders` Function to set custom headers on response.

 ## Examples